Aakash Repeater Courses

-Ever wonder why different things around us like chairs, tables, school bags, pencils, pens, etc are made from different materials.
-If we look around ourselves we get to see lots of things made up from different materials like wood, plastic, rubber, iron, glass, etc, and show different properties.
-Class 6 NCERT Chapter 6 Material around us helps to answer various questions like why clothes are made up of cotton, not leather?
-Or Why is a pressure cooker made up of steel, not plastic?
-Different materials are chosen to be used for different purposes based on their properties like Hardness, softness, transparency, brittleness, strength, appearance, etc. The same material can be used to make different things like chairs and doors, both are made up of wood but they are used for different purposes.
-In the same way different materials can be used to make the same thing like chairs can be made up of wood and plastic.
+Ever wonder why different things around us, like chairs, tables, school bags, pencils, pens, etc, are made from different materials, like wood, plastic, rubber, iron, glass, etc, and show different properties?
+Class 6 NCERT Chapter 6 Material around us helps to answer all these questions.
+Different materials are chosen for different purposes based on their properties, such as Hardness, softness, transparency, brittleness, strength, appearance, etc. The same material can be used to make different things, like chairs and doors, both are made up of wood, but they are used for different purposes.
+In the same way, different materials can be used to make the same thing, like chairs can be made up of wood as well as plastic.

-NCERT Solutions for Class 6 Science Chapter 6 Materials Around Us explains the wide variety of materials used to make things around us.
-At the end of this chapter text questions are provided and our subject experts make the detailed solutions of each question in a very comprehensive and systematic way.
-NCERT Solution designed by subject experts provide easy-to-understand and comprehensive explanations of every question.
-These solutions help students to develop analytical and problem-solving abilities.
-To get the detailed solution of the question scroll down.
+Materials Around Us explains the wide variety of materials used to make things around us.
+At the end of this chapter, solutions to text questions are provided in a very comprehensive and systematic way.
+The NCERT Solution, designed by subject experts, provides easy-to-understand and comprehensive explanations of every question.
+NCERT Solutions for Class 6 Science help students develop analytical and problem-solving abilities.
+To get the detailed solution to the question, scroll down.

 Question 1.
 Visit your kitchen and observe how your parents have organised various edibles.
 Can you suggest a better sorting method?
 Write it in your notebook